johno/ember-cli-gravatar/README.md

 ## Installation

-You need to install the addon, then run the blueprint:
+You need to install the addon, then run the ember cli blueprint:

 ```
 $ npm install --save ember-cli-gravatar